Elias Díaz Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

+- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in the league.

-- The Marlins' 4.17 team ERA ranks 15th among all league pitching staffs.
+- The Marlins' 4.17 team ERA ranks 15th among all MLB pitching staffs.

+- Marlins pitchers combine to allow 111 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.